Dr Sarah Royston

 Background

-Sarah's past work has explored narratives of how sustainable practices evolve across the life-course; the role of sensory experience in energy-related practices; how ‘non-energy’ policies steer energy demand; and how sustainability is governed in public sector institutions.
-Having also worked in the NGO sector, Sarah takes a cross-sectoral, impact-driven approach to research on social and environmental challenges.
+Sarah's past work has explored the intersections of creativity and sustainability; the role of sensory experience in energy-related practices; and how sustainable practices evolve over time.
+Having also worked in the NGO sector, Sarah takes a cross-sectoral, transdisciplinary approach to research on social and environmental challenges.

 Sarah completed a PhD in Social Policy at the University of York (2007-2011), with a thesis exploring individuals’ life-stories about climate change action.
-She was seconded to the Parliamentary Office of Science and Technology in 2010 to write a briefing on “Climate Change: Engagement and Behaviour”.
-In 2015 Sarah joined the DEMAND centre (Dynamics of Energy, Mobility and Demand) as a Research Fellow, investigating how non-energy policies shape energy use.
+She was seconded to the Parliamentary Office of Science and Technology to write a briefing on 'Climate Change: Engagement and Behaviour', and worked within the DEMAND centre at the University of Sussex, investigating how non-energy policies shape energy use.

 Research interests